Diamondbacks stop 8-game skid, beat Giants 7-4

 The Giants trailed 7-1 going into the ninth.
 Wilmer Flores doubled home Brandon Belt and Brandon Crawford hit a two-run homer off Taylor Widener before the rookie right-hander closed it out.

 San Francisco has lost three straight games to fall to 15-19 overall.
+The first two losses were against the Dodgers.

+“There’s some credit that deserves to be given to Clayton Kershaw, the Dodgers bullpen and today Gallen,” Kapler said.
+“Those are three tough matchups.
+The flip side of that, is that’s major league baseball.
+Every time you go out there, you’re going to be facing somebody who’s got great stuff and the ability to beat you.
+We’ve got to step up and meet that challenge.

 GALLEN THE GREAT